certainty/1brc/README.md

 On my machine, this version runs in ~35 seconds.
 It is a relatively beefy Apple Mac Book Pro M2.
+That includes roughly 3 seconds of GC time, which I think I should be able to shave off, given that the fasted Java solution takes less that this in total.

 That said, I'm a noob when it comes to writing efficient common lisp.
 The overall approach is sane I believe but I don't get down to the numbers the java implementations get.

+I wont, for now, attempt to optimize this further.